Rome Walking Tour with Pasta Making Class and Lunch

 - Traditional Roman pasta lunch with a glass of wine and tiramisu

 Located in the middle of Rome’s high-end shopping scene, the Spanish Steps lead to the Trinità dei Monti church.
 At the base of the steps, you’ll find another one of Rome’s beautiful fountains, Fontana della Barcaccia, or “Fountain of the Longboat.
-You don’t need to climb all 174 steps to experience the splendor of this popular Roman landmark.
-These steps are a popular location for sitting down with friends and enjoying a nice bottle of wine.
 If you are ambitious enough to climb the Spanish Steps later in your trip, you’ll find the Borghese Gardens, a beautiful park with stunning panoramic views of the city.

 Admire this gorgeous baroque fountain in Rome’s city center, which you may recognize from some classic films including Roman Holiday and La Dolce Vita.
 The fountain’s sculpture depicts Oceanus on a chariot being pulled by two horses.
-As you walk past, you’ll notice crowds of people tossing coins into the Trevi Fountain.
-As legend has it, drinking water from the Trevi Fountain ensures good luck and a guaranteed return to the Eternal City.
-You may wonder, where do the coins in the Trevi fountain go?
-They’re actually donated to a local Catholic charity that assists the homeless community in Rome.
+As you walk past, you’ll notice crowds of people tossing coins into the Trevi Fountain, hoping to one day return to Rome.
 Your guide will explain the construction and restoration of this Roman icon and allow you to toss your own coin into the fountain.

 Pasta Making Class (1 hour)